yuvals908/yuvals908.github.io/README.md

 ## Working with VSCode

 VSCode is our Integrated Development Environment (IDE) that helps manage and edit code efficiently.
 Here’s how to work with VSCode:

-- **Opening the Project:**
-  - Open VSCode.
-  - Use the "Open Folder" option to open your local project directory (which is synced via Google Drive).

 - **Using Git in VSCode:**
   - VSCode has built-in Git support.
 You can view changes, commit, and push directly from the Source Control panel.
-  - Always check the current branch name in the bottom left corner of VSCode.
+  - Always check the current branch name in the source control GUI.

 - **Editing Files:**
   - Make your changes in PHP, HTML, CSS, JS, or any asset file.